lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 <img src="figures/ex2_score.svg" width="57">

 ---------
-#### Encoding of arrays
+#### List encoding
 `"s(v(cMotif(ln([1/2,1/4,1/2,1/4]),lm([63,67,63,58]),a(1),i(42))))"`

 &#x21C5;

 `[1, 0.618034, 1, 0.236068, 1, 0.304952, 1, 0.652476, 0.4, 0.01, 0.7, 0.2, 0.01, 0.6, 0.2, 0.01, 0.7, 0.2, 0.01, 0.6, 0.6, 0.8, 1, 0.888544, 0.4, 0.03, 0.51, 0.2, 0.03, 0.55, 0.2, 0.03, 0.51, 0.2, 0.03, 0.46, 0.6, 0.8, 0.2, 1, 0.326238, 0.05, 0.667539, 1, 0.944272, 0.06, 0,330709, 0.8, 0.8, 0.8, 0.8]`

-The arrays in this genotype have encoded as follows:
+The lists in this genotype have encoded as follows:

 | decoded | encoded
 | ------------------- | -------